The Blues' big piece of early summer transfer business proves they do not see their Champions League triumph as being the end of an eraCOMMENT

 Rumours of interest from some of Europe’s biggest clubs had long been circulating by this stage, although he would reject these approaches to develop his game further in northern France.

-He then started this 2011-12 campaign so spectacularly and kicked on to enjoy a tremendous year.
+He started this campaign so spectacularly and kicked on to enjoy a tremendous year.

 Perhaps the aspect of his game that has most improved is his composure in front of goal.
 An attacker who quickly picked up the art of playing a killer pass, there were times in his formative years in which he appeared panicked in front of goal.